Melanoma and golf: Improve your long game

-The collaboration between the Cancer Institute NSW and Cancer Council NSW currently involves over 70 golf clubs across the state
+This collaboration with Cancer Council NSW currently involves over 70 golf clubs across the state.

 It's part of 2016 - 2018 Improve your long game strategy, a three year plan aiming to:

 Develop skills of golf clubs and golfers to improve sun protection:

 To increase the awareness of sun protection measures in men aged 40 years and over in a golf club setting.

 To increase the knowledge of skin cancer and sun protection in men aged 40 years and over in a golf club setting.

 To increase the belief that sun protection for men aged 40 years and over can help reduce the risk of developing skin cancer.

 Create a supportive environment for sun protection in golf clubs:

 Engage golf clubs and golfers in promoting sun protection: